alexandermeade/msu-renderer-presentation/README.md

 So this diagonal pattern persists through the entire matrix to form the identity for some $n \times n$ matrix.

-So since we know each row of the identity matrix preserves that value and we want to preserve our homogenous cordinate $w$ then we can add the fourth row of the identity matrix to each rotation matrix making.
+So, since we know each row of the identity matrix preserves that value and we want to preserve our homogeneous coordinate $w$, then we can add the fourth row of the identity matrix to each rotation matrix, making.

 $$
   Rot_x = \begin{bmatrix}